Furlough-Friends/rota-flex-101/backend/README.md

 In both these cases IntelliJ will take a few moments to configure itself to recognise the project and set up the gradle plugin to work with it.

+**Note** -  In order for IntelliJ to cooperate with Lombok, the `Lombok` IntelliJ plugin must be installed.
+Otherwise warnings will appear on code within IntelliJ (but it will still compile and run correctly).